Deborah Chung: Professional leadership

 Chung is among 100 scientists featured in the book Successful Women Ceramic and Glass Scientists and Engineers: 100 Inspirational Profiles.
 She has been interviewed by the news media concerning various scientific topics including conductive concrete for melting snow, smart concrete, and batteries.

-Chung is Executive Guest Editor for the Special Issue on "Amorphous and Nanocrystalline Carbon Films: Development and Applications" of the journal Materials Chemistry and Physics, dedicated to the memory of Professor Mildred S. Dresselhaus, Associate Editor of the Journal of Electronic Materials, and is a member of the Editorial Board of the Carbon journal, a member of the Editorial Board of the New Carbon Materials journal, and an Editor of Carbon Letters.
-She is also a member of the Editorial Board of "Materials Chemistry and Physics" journal, "Functional Composite Materials" journal, and "Polymer and Polymer Composites" journal.
+Chung is Executive Guest Editor for the Special Issue on "Amorphous and Nanocrystalline Carbon Films: Development and Applications" of the journal Materials Chemistry and Physics, dedicated to the memory of Professor Mildred Dresselhaus, Associate Editor of the Journal of Electronic Materials, and is a member of the editorial board of the Carbon journal, a member of the editorial board of the New Carbon Materials journal, and an Editor of Carbon Letters.
+She is also a member of the editorial board of Materials Chemistry and Physics journal, "Functional Composite Materials" journal, and "Polymer and Polymer Composites" journal.
 She also served as the Chair of the 21st Biennial Conference on Carbon held in Buffalo, New York, in 1993.
 Moreover, she was a member of the Advisory Committee of the American Carbon Society.
 In addition, Chung serves as a reviewer for a large number of scientific research journals.
-Recent work at the National Academies includes serving as a member of the Panel on Review of In-house Laboratory Independent Research in Materials Sciences at the Army’s Research, Development, and Engineering Centers in 2018-19.
+Recent work at the National Academies includes serving as a member of the Panel on Review of In-house Laboratory Independent Research in Materials Sciences at the Army's Research, Development, and Engineering Centers in 2018–19.

-Patents

-Chung is the inventor in numerous issued patents related to cement, carbon, ceramics and composites.
-Recent patents include the following.

-D.D.L.
-Chung, "Cement-based material systems and method for self-sensing and weighing”, U.S. Patent 10,620,062 B2.

-D.D.L.
-Chung, "Systems and method for monitoring three-dimensional printing", U.S. Patent 10449721.